erickfunier/abcg/README.md

 For each board in the game, an ImGui window is created, which makes it a lot easier, as these windows are generated with just a few for loops.

-The description of the positions of each board is made in the file _openglwindow.hpp_ and the description and creation of the graphics are in the files shapes.cpp and shapes.hpp
+The description of the positions of each board is made in the file _openglwindow.hpp_ and the description and creation of the graphics are in the files _shapes.cpp_ and _shapes.hpp_.

 The game can be access in web version: